francesco-magalini/aws-amplify-auth-starters/README.md

 # Preorder

-This is the Preorder app repository,
+This is the Preorder app repository

-## Miscellaneus
+## Project info

 ### Stack